ZARazor91/Goalkicker_Downloader/README.md

 [3] Select own folder <br />
 Allows you to select a folder into which the books will be downloaded.
+If no folder is selected, the book_storage folder method is used.

 [0] Donate to GoalKicker <br />
 Opens the donation site for GoalKicker to suppport them.